This filling and delicious Mushroom Lentil Spaghetti Squash Casserole is low in fat and high in protein and fiber!

 This recipe brings the comfort of homemade casseroles to the table, while being filled with protein, fiber and little-to-no fat!
-I love using spaghetti squash in place of pasta, because it’s low-calorie, very filling, has potassium and all of the other nutritional benefits of winter squashes.
+I love using spaghetti squash in place of pasta, because it’s very filling, has potassium plus the other nutritional benefits of winter squashes.
 Soft tofu takes the place of heavy cream to keep the protein count up in a semi-sneaky way.
 Mushrooms, lentils and kale are simple ingredients that give the dish excellent flavor!

 Basically, it’s too cold for most of the country to be eating cold things (or wanting to at least), but you still want to spring back from the decadent meals of the holidays.
 That’s what makes the casserole perfect for this time of year!

 Oh, and I can’t forget to mention that I’m going to have some FABULOUS bloggers guest posting on Vegan Yack Attack this month!
 These people are all amazing and I truly can’t wait to show you what recipes they have to offer.
 No to mention, the recipes will all be healthy to help us start the new year off right!

 - 3 pound spaghetti squash, sliced in half lengthwise with seeds removed